 The short answer, of course, is whatever services are required to get rid of your problematic pests and to proactively prevent their return.
 If you’ve got a certain pest, then that’s top priority.

-In general, these are some of the most common pest problems that people in Orlando experience:
+In general, these are some of the most common Orlando pest control problems that people experience:

 And that doesn’t include lawn pests such as fire ants, moles and armadillos, plus spiders and much more.